blarbee/Shogi/README.md

 # Shogi
-Shogi game made in python using...
+Shogi game made in python or in C++